danknights/mice5035/tutorials/02_16s_feature_extraction/README.md

 more options for visualizations but performs mostly the same core analyses and has a steeper learning curve.

 ### Connect to an interactive computing node on MSI
-- Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.
+- If needed, follow the steps in the [getting started guide](../../README.md) to get connected to an interactive node on MSI.

 ### Tutorial